StepSisStuck/DCITP-SP-Y1-S1-ClassNotes/README.md

 -----------------
 ## Introduction

 Hello there!
 Welcome to the SP-Y1-S1 Common ICT repository.
 This repository is a collection of notes and resources I have compiled for each module.
 Some notes may be incomplete or missing.
-If you have any notes or resources you would like to contribute, please feel free to submit an issue and attach a brand-new file. :)
+If you have any notes or resources you would like to contribute, please feel free to submit an issue and attach a brand-new file OR pull a request. :)

-I have a also included some of the assignments I have done for the modules.
+I have a also included some of the assignments I have done for each modules.
 Please do not copy the assignments as it is.
 You may use it as a reference or for inspiration. :D

 Without further ado, let's get started!